 Ready, set, go

-Crank the hand turbine for one minute and you’ll produce enough power for 15-20 minutes of music, news and weather.
+Crank the hand turbine for four minutes and you’ll produce enough power for 10-15 minutes of music, news and weather.
 Or simply charge it in the sun using the built-in solar panel.
 You can also use the mini USB cable to charge the FRX2’s built-in rechargeable battery.

 To charge your smartphone, simply plug it into the USB port.
 Power will automatically “dump charge” to your phone, just like plugging into the wall.